How and why social media should be part of your marketing and human-resources recruiting mix. Here are eight tips, but they come with a caveat.

-It’s time-consuming, but there is data to illustrate why social media should be part of your marketing and human-resources recruiting mix.
+It’s time-consuming, but social media should be part of your marketing and human-resources recruiting mix.

 For example, social networking continued to increase in popularity with consumers in the United States, according to the Pew Research Center’s Internet and American Life Project in 2011.